 Christine received a BA from the University of Delaware.

 Christine is a former Board member and Treasurer of the YWCA of Delaware.
 She is a former Board member of The Forum Executive Women.
 Additionally, Christine was a member and Treasurer of the Wilmington Rotary.
 Currently, Christine is a Board member and Treasurer of the Ronald McDonald House of Delaware.

-Dr. Peter Bailey, Vice President of External Affairs for Wilmington University, is a retired U.S. Air Force officer.
+Dr. Peter Bailey, Vice President of External and International Affairs for Wilmington University, is a retired U.S. Air Force officer.
 During his military career, he served as an air traffic controller, master instructor and airspace/air defense planner.
 He is a licensed commercial/instrument pilot and joined the staff of the University in 1997 to lead its aviation program.
 As a Wilmington University vice president, he is responsible for new business development, corporate and academic partnerships, military affairs, government affairs and public relations on behalf of the University.
 A current member of the Wilmington Rotary Club and the Committee of 100, Dr. Bailey also serves on the Board of Governors for the University and Whist Club and is the Deputy Commander for the Dover Eagle Squadron of the Civil Air Patrol.

 Dr. Bailey received his bachelors and master’s degrees from Embry-Riddle Aeronautical University in Daytona Beach, Florida and he holds a Doctor of Business Administration from Argosy University in Sarasota, Florida.
 He and his wife Lori have five sons and seven grandchildren and reside in Milton, Delaware.